ar-sv/dotfiles/README.md

 ### Iterm2

-Set "General > Preferences > Load..." to the `iterm2` folder in this repo.
+Set "General > Settings > Load..." to the `iterm2` folder in this repo.

 ## Local extensions